f5devcentral/f5-professional-services/examples/terraform-deployments/https-application/README.md

 * You must have an existing BIG-IP tenant device with a management IP address.
 * The BIG-IP must be running version 13.1 or later.
 * You must have an existing user account with the Administrator role.
 If you are using 13.1.x, the BIG-IP contains an admin user by default.
 If you are using 14.x, you must reset the admin password before installing BIG-IP Declarative Onboarding.
 See If using BIG-IP 14.0 or later for instructions.
+* Must install DO rpm packages on https://github.com/F5Networks/f5-declarative-onboarding/releases
+* Must install AS3 rpm package on https://github.com/F5Networks/f5-appsvcs-extension

 ### Notes and Tips

+* The code can be used on any BIG-IP with 13.1 and later, but is not specific for a F5OS tenant
-For more details on Prerequisites and Requirements visit: https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/prereqs.html#prerequisites-and-requirements
+* For more details on Prerequisites and Requirements visit: https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/prereqs.html#prerequisites-and-requirements

 ## Usage